 Many newcomers fall into the trap relying on program green settings.
 The camera companies have done an amazing job of selling cameras by providing them.
 These push and play buttons attempt to spare the general public from the fear of failure but also a true understanding of photography by producing pretty pictures with good exposures right out of the box.

-Join us for one of our day long, multi-day or International workshops and learn the skills you need to come away with professional looking images.
+Join us on one of our photography workshops and learn the skills you need to come away with professional looking images.
 You won’t be disappointed!

 All the best,